rmcconke/blog/research.md

 ---

-## Turbulence closure modelling for RANS
+## Machine learning for turbulence modelling

 RANS is the workhorse of industrial CFD, and its primary weakness is the closure model.
 In my PhD, I developed a framework for injecting anisotropy predictions into RANS simulations in a way that is stable and well-conditioned.